melvin-kunjumon/plfs_india/README.md

 ### `02_scripts/`

-Contains all the R scripts used to process the data files into survey year specific Parquet file.
+Contains all the R scripts used to process the data files into survey-year-specific Parquet files.